 Meet the man behind Mr. Gay Sweden's new era.

 Haris Eloy didn't wait for the competition to return.
-He went to Europe, got the title, and brought the spark home himself.
+He went to Europe, won a title, and brought the spark home.
 Now he's running the show.

 Some people wait for the door to open.
 Haris Eloy built a new one.

-When the Mr. Gay Sweden national competition went on pause, there was no crowning ceremony, no national stage, no moment under the lights.
-What there was, was a man who had spent years doing the quiet, unglamorous, genuinely important work of making life better for queer young people, and who decided that Sweden still deserved representation.
+When the Mr. Gay Sweden national competition went on pause, there was no crowning ceremony and no national stage.
+What there was, was a man who had spent years doing the unglamorous work of making life better for queer young people, and who decided Sweden still deserved representation.
 He went to Amsterdam.
 He competed at Mr. Gay Europe.
 He won the Photogenic Award, collected it from Vanessa Van Cartier (the winner of Drag Race Holland season 2), and came home with a Swedish title earned the hard way: on a European stage, representing a country whose competition had gone silent.

 The spark came back to Sweden because he carried it.